multi-template-matching/MultiTemplateMatching-Python/README.md

 The main function `MTM.matchTemplates` returns the best predicted locations provided either a score_threshold and/or the expected number of objects in the image.

 # Installation
-Using pip, `pip install Multi-Template-Matching`
+Using pip in a python environment, `pip install Multi-Template-Matching`
 Once installed, `import MTM`should work.
+Example jupyter notebooks can be downloaded from the tutorial folder of the github repository and executed in the newly configured python environement.

 # Documentation
 The package MTM contains mostly 2 important functions: